joseeden/All-Things-Docker-and-Kubernetes/pages/05-Exams/001-Exam-tips.md

 ## Useful links that can be opened during exam

-API overview
+API Overview

-- can be accessed through:
+- Can be accessed through:
     ```bash
     https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/
     ```